Ideas for Haiku Poems

 Recreate Lost Moments

 The philosophy behind haiku dictates that a poem capture a single, fleeting moment in time.
 Most haiku are written in the present tense, avoiding complex grammar, syntax or diction.
 Haiku are explicit in details, rarely making use of metaphor or simile.
-The goal of the poet is to make a moment that has long since passed come to life again.
+When writing haiku, the goal of the poet is to make a moment that has long since passed come to life again through their creative writing.

 Look to Nature

 Haiku concentrate on everyday experiences.
 The more the poet focuses on the natural world -- water, air, sun, stone or animals -- the better.
-Many haiku are inspired by the four seasons, often in their most delicate moments such as an icicle slowly melting from a tree branch, raindrops pooling on a budding flower petal, a turtle laid out on a rock to bask in the summer sun, or the sound of fallen autumn leaves underfoot.
-Inspiration comes from spending time outdoors in the natural world.
+Many haiku poems are inspired by the four seasons, often in their most delicate moments such as an icicle slowly melting from a tree branch, raindrops pooling on a budding flower petal, a turtle laid out on a rock to bask in the summer sun, or the sound of fallen autumn leaves underfoot.
+Inspiration comes from spending time outdoors in the natural world and many times seasonal words are used to relate to specific feelings – for instance, cherry blossoms in Spring are very commonly used.

 Collaborate with Others